 This is all to say that digital real estate uses DeFi services to be more accessible and honest to the masses.

 2. Tokenized asset sales

 In traditional real estate, there are a lot of middlemen involved in the investment and sales processes.
 Additionally, a sole investor must hold their investment throughout the project’s full term.
 They only get their return on investment when they decide to refinance or sell the property.
-Throughout the process, multiple brokers, transfer agents, and service providers collect fees and manage operations.
+And throughout the process, multiple brokers, transfer agents, and service providers collect fees and manage operations.